hmedrano81/MyHomeLab-k8s/02-METALLB/README.md

   ![alt text](images/image-14.png)

-## Verification: Create an IP Address Pool
+## Create an internal IP Address Pool
 Official documentation: [MetalLB Configuration](https://metallb.io/configuration/)

 The installation manifest does not include a configuration file.
-MetalLB’s components will still start, but will remain idle until you start deploying resources.
+MetalLB’s components will still start without the LoadBalancer, and it will remain idle until you start deploying resources.

 - Make sure your DHCP server on your network excludes the IP Address pool defined for MetalLB.